 The American Red Cross is closely monitoring the outbreak of coronavirus disease 2019 (COVID-19) and preparing to carry out our lifesaving mission in the event of any possible disruptions, as well as supporting public health agencies to help communities prepare.

 We will continue to work with U.S. officials and partners to determine what support may be needed in the coming days and weeks as the situation continues to evolve.
 In particular, we will continue to collaborate with AABB, the U.S. Food and Drug Administration and the Centers for Disease Control and Prevention to ensure the safety and availability of the U.S. blood supply for patients in need.

+Right now, the American Red Cross encourages healthy, eligible individuals to schedule a blood or platelet donation appointment at redcrossblood.org to help maintain a sufficient blood supply and avoid any potential shortages.
 Donating blood is a safe process and people should not hesitate to give or receive blood.
 The need for blood is constant, and volunteer donors are the only source of blood for those in need of transfusions.
-We urge healthy individuals to schedule a blood or platelet donation appointment at redcrossblood.org to help avoid a shortage during the winter months when blood donations decrease.

-For the latest information, including tips on how to stay healthy, please visit the CDC website at cdc.gov/coronavirus/2019-ncov.
+For the latest information on this coronavirus outbreak please visit the CDC website.